WuTheFWasThat/vimflowy/PLUGINS.md

 We expose an API for rendering via a family of hooks
 ```
-    api.view.addRenderHook(hookname, fn),
+    api.view.addHook(hookname, fn),
 ```
-where `fn(v, info)` is a callback taking a virtualDom element and any additional information the hook provides.
+where `fn(v, info)` is a callback taking a virtualDom element and any additional information the hook provides. `hookname` will begin with `render`.

 More info on this later.